Most injectable anabolic steroids have an ester attached to them that determines their half-life and duration of action: let’s take a closer look.

 It should be noted that there are hundreds of possible combinations of esters, and we are certainly not going to list them all here: here is a list of the most classic esters and those most commonly used in the world of anabolic steroids:

-Acetate: The acetate ester is very short and enters the body very quickly.
-Trenbolone Acetate is a well-known product that uses this ester.
+Acetate: The acetate ester is very short-acting and is absorbed very quickly by the body.
+The Trenbolone Acetate is a well-known product that uses this ester.

-Propionate: a widely used and very fast ester with a half-life of just over 2-3 days.
-Well-known anabolics that use this ester are Testosterone Propionate and Masterone Propionate.
+Propionate: a widely used and very fast-acting ester with a half-life of just over 2–3 days.
+Well-known anabolic steroids that use this ester include Testosterone Propionateand Masteron Propionate.

-Phenylpropionate: with a half-life slightly longer than propionate, steroids with this stereotype should be injected about twice a week.
-Nandrolone NPP uses this ester.
+Phenylpropionate: With a half-life slightly longer than that of propionate, steroids containing this ester should be injected about twice a week.
+Nandrolone NPPuses this ester.

 Isocarpoate and Carpoate: These esters are very similar and have a half-life of about one week.
-They can be found in the mix of Sustanon.
+They can be found in the Sustanon blend.

-Enanthate: A widely used ester with a half-life of between 10 and 14 days.
+Enanthate: A widely used ester with a half-life of 10 to 14 days.
 The most famous is Testosterone Enanthate is based on this ester, as is Parabolan.

-Cypionate: An ester practically identical to enanthate, created specifically to replicate the enanthate ester where it had been patented and was therefore unusable.
-Its half-life is very slightly longer.
-Testosterone Cypionate is part of this family of esters.
+Cypionate: An ester that is virtually identical to enanthate, designed specifically to replicate the enanthate ester where the latter was patented and therefore unusable.
+Its half-life is only slightly longer.
+Testosterone Cypionatebelongs to this family of esters.

-Decanoate: a fairly long ester (slightly over 14 days) made popular by its applications with nandrolone, which generated the Deca Durabolin.
+Decanoate: a very long-acting ester (lasting just over 14 days) made popular by its use with nandrolone, which has led to the Deca Durabolin.

-Undercylinate: a very long ester that can increase the half-life to more than 21 days.
-Boldenone is the classic steroid that uses this ester.
+Undecylenate: a very long-acting ester that can extend the half-life to more than 21 days.
+Boldenoneis the classic steroid that uses this ester.